griga23/shoe-store/OpenSourceFlinkLab.md

 ### Unbounded Stream

 In the above query if we remove the `window_start` from TUMBLE Table, you will see an error.
+Try this yourself, create a `unbounded_windowed_data` table similar to above and run this query, it will fail because this query will emit upserts which are not possible through kafka connector.
 ```
-INSERT into windowed_data SELECT
+INSERT into unbounded_windowed_data SELECT
-  window_start, window_end,
+  window_end,
   COUNT(DISTINCT order_id) AS `order_count`
  FROM TABLE( TUMBLE(TABLE shoe_orders, DESCRIPTOR(`ingestion_time`), INTERVAL '5' MINUTES))
  GROUP BY window_end;
 ```
 That's All!
+I know this have been a lot, but it will take some time!

 Thankyou, Don't forget to try  Svoboda's [repo](https://github.com/griga23/shoe-store).
 You will understand how Confluent have made flink really easy!

-All the topics are readily available to query.